 We use the term hydrodynamic limit or hydrodynamic approximation to refer to situations where the phenomena of interest are well described by macroscopic properties, such as those listed above.
 Such situations commonly arise when the length-scale of interest is huge compared to the size of particles and huge compared to the spacing between particles.

-It may be possible to derive and explain the macroscopic properties in terms of atomic theory, but once we have done so (or even if we have not), we don’t to keep track of the atoms, because the macroscopic properties tell us what we need to know, in the hydrodynamic limit.
+It may be possible to derive and explain the macroscopic properties in terms of atomic theory, but once we have done so (or even if we haven’t), we don’t need to keep track of individual atoms, because the macroscopic properties tell us what we need to know, in the hydrodynamic limit.

 The hydrodynamic approximation works well in almost all everyday situations, which is not surprising given how small atoms are.
 For thousands of generations, people were able to live their lives without knowing anything about atoms.